 NOTE: most sites will open in a new browser window or tab.

 American Library Association's Great Websites for Kids: Great Web Sites for Kids (GWS) features links to valuable Web sites of interest to children, organized by subject headings such as animals; literature and languages; mathematics and computers; the arts; and history and biography.
-There is also a special section with sites of interest to parents, caregivers and teachers and an area devoted to sites in Spanish.
-They spotlight a website each week, including the recent How to Build A Website.
+There is also a special section with sites of interest to parents, caregivers and teachers.
+They spotlight a website each week.
 The ALSC (Association for Library Service to Children) Great Web Sites for Kids Committee maintains and updates the site.

 Great Early Elementary Reads - ALSC has released a bibliography, "Great Early Elementary Reads," featuring recommended book titles for children who are just learning to read and beginning to read on their own.
 The book is free to download, copy, and distribute.
 Printed copies of the list will be distributed by ALSC at ALA Annual Conference in Anaheim, California.

 Media Awards from the Association for Library Services to Children (a division of American Library Association) includes

 Or, try the American Library Association's notable web sites for kids: Notable Children's Books, Recordings, Videos, and Interactive Software.

 Webmath: A review of problems and formulas, from grade-school arithmetic level to high-school calculus.